BGDlab/BGDlab.github.io/clusters/arcus.md

 This page contains a list of different categories of support tickets.
 Common requests include

+- Anything related to technical difficulties that you would email Scott about
 - Data refresh: Data -> ADR -> Request Refresh
 - Add a new user to a lab